Use a Utility Type to Extract Function Parameters

 url: string and the optional

-opts? object just like in our
+opts? object just

 0:00 The solution here is to use parameters.
 Parameters, actually, returns a tuple here.
 Just like in the tests below, we end up with URL string and opts.
 This big, complicated piece here.
 If we wanted to extract only the second parameter, then we would use an index type.